-If you’re looking for new books to read, here’s some summer reading inspiration to add to your list
+If you’re looking for books to read this summer, here’s some summer reading inspiration to add to your list.

 This post contains affiliate links – we receive a small fee from purchases made through these links.
 For more details, please see our Disclosure Statement.

 Is your Kindle in need of some new material?
-Or maybe the pile of books on your bedside table is looking a little sparse after weeks of lockdown.
+Or maybe you worked through the pile of books on your bedside table during lockdown.

 So if you’re looking for reading inspiration, here’s a selection of books to consider.
 Some will transport you to sunnier climes, while others are based a little closer to home.